echogarden-project/echogarden/docs/Tasklist.md

 # Developer's task list

 ## Bugs
+* Using the `|` separator breaks synthesis on Polish eSpeak TTS, since the symbol is pronounced directly on that language.
+Currently, separators are only added when aligning using `dtw-ra`.

 ### Phoneme processing
 * IPA -> Kirshenbaum translation is still not completely similar to what is output by eSpeak.
 Also, in rare situations, it outputs characters that are not accepted by eSpeak and eSpeak errors.
 Investigate when that happens and how to improve on this.